textwire/textwire.github.io/docs/1.x/getting-started/index.md

 Non of the configurations are required, because each configuration has a default value.
 The `NewTemplate` function returns 2 values:

 1. `*textwire.Template` is a struct that holds the parsed templates and has methods to evaluate the templates.
 2. `*fail.Error` is a custom Textwire error type that is used to handle errors.
 It is a wrapper around the `error` type and it has a few additional methods that make it easier to handle errors.
-You can read more about [error handling](/1.x/error-handling) in the documentation.

 #### Available Configurations